"You know Hun, as soon as it stops raining, we need to get those downspouts fixed."

 This is how I made Downspout Noise Mufflers...

 Remove the bottom section of the downspout.
-You will need to make sure of how many "scrubbies" you will need for a snug fit, to avoid a washout in heavy rain.
-But not so snug as to plug up the exit, preventing the rainwater from flowing out.
+You will need to make sure of the number of "scrubbies" you will need to stack together, for a gentle but snug fit in the downspout.
+This will avoid a washout in heavy rain.
+But also not so snug as to plug up the exit, preventing the rainwater from flowing out.
+This is about eliminating noise only.

 Leaves will be your biggest challenge.
-But that 5 minutes of maintenance every week or so, is worth it for a better night's sleep!
-This inexpensive solution will not eliminate all the noise, but you will be sleeping a whole lot better the next time it rains!
+But that 5 minutes of maintenance every week or so, as needed, is worth it for a better night's sleep!

 #DIYHomemadeHousehold